Entanglement Negativity and Defect Extremal Surface: Entanglement negativity on bulk defect

 with

 Note that the $\xi$ defined here is slightly different from the ordinary cross-ratio.
-The valid regime of the two channels can be determined by a critical value $\xi_c$ at which the dominant channel switches to the other.
-Thus, it is easy to show that OPE channel dominates when $\xi > 1$, otherwise the BOE channel dominates, assuming large central charge limit.
+At large $c$ limit, the OPE channel dominates in the case of $\xi > 1$, while the BOE channel dominates in the case of $\xi < 1$.
+The critical value $\xi_c = 1$ is given by equating \eqref{eqc:BOE} and \eqref{eqc:OPE}.